![]() |

 - Will it lessen the overall impact if it is removed completely?

-- Is there a better way to show rather than tell the point I am trying to make?
+- Is there a better way to show rather than tell my point?

 ![]() |